Ethical Corporate Management

-The Company shall abide by the operational philosophies of honesty, transparency and responsibility, base policies on the principle of good faith and establish good corporate governance and risk control and management mechanism so as to create an operational environment for sustainable development.
+The Company shall abide by the operational philosophies of honesty, transparency and responsibility, base policies on the principle of good faith and obtain approval from the board of directors, and establish good corporate governance and risk control and management mechanism so as to create an operational environment for sustainable development.

-The Guidelines for Conduct established in accordance with the previous paragraph shall comply with relevant laws and regulations of the territory where the Company and its Business Group are operating.
+The Guidelines for Conduct established in accordance with the previous paragraph shall comply with relevant laws and regulations of the territory where the Company and its Business Groups are operating.

 Article 7 (The scope of the Guidelines for Conduct)

 The Company shall analyze and assess on a regular basis business activities within their business scope which are at a higher risk of being involved in unethical conduct, and establish its Guidelines for Conduct accordingly and review their adequacy and effectiveness.

 The Company should refer to prevailing domestic and foreign standards or guidance in establishing the “Guidelines for Conduct”, which shall at least include preventive measures against the following:

 1. Offering and acceptance of bribes.

 4. Offering or acceptance of unreasonable presents or hospitality, or other improper benefits.